PablooDario/Cpp-Implemented-Data-Structures/Readme.md

 If you want to use a structure just download the library and in the same folder create a cpp code including that library **(#include "structure.h")**, use the cpp files as a guide.

+In some data structures I added some functions/methods that arent used in a normal program, just in an specific program; but I added just to see how they can be implemented.

 # Short explanation of each Structure and its complexity

+# 1 Linear Structures
-## Linked List / Double Linked List / Circular List
+## 1.1 Linked List / Double Linked List / Circular List

 **Linked List**
 Serially Connected Nodes consisting of 2 fields: